danidr/mailApp/README.md

 mailApp is a Java api REST application that exposes a REST API to execute CRUD operations.
 Replicate the behavior or an email server.

+This App have a ```ApplicationRunner``` which is able to continuously execute a SPAM mail marking process, this process checks the current time and at 10:00 it executes the marking.

 ## Run

 Use maven [mvn]